-1. General information
+1. GENERAL INFORMATION

 The Renewables Infrastructure Group Limited (the "Company") is a newly incorporated closed ended investment company incorporated in Guernsey under Section 20 of the Companies (Guernsey) Law, 2008.
 The shares are publically traded on the London Stock Exchange under a premium listing.
-The address of the registered office is given on page 91.
-The nature of the Group's operations and its principal activities are set out in the Portfolio Interests, Investment Managers Report, Investment Policy and Strategy on pages 8, 17 and 13 respectively.
+The address of the registered office is given on page 88.
+The nature of the Group's operations and its principal activities are set out in the Summary of Investment Portfolio, Investment Objective and Policy and the Managers' Report on pages 8, 16 and 18 respectively.